"Coffee fuelled discussions at 3 am". 4th October 2021.

 Me - (angry) "No, it's not because I'm working with an SFBT counselling service.
 I'm at an SFBT counselling service because of who I am.
 And I work with whatever system I'm in, and deal with whatever rules anyone else gives me, that's what I will do.
 But personally speaking I've seen that this thing about giving people theories can be a bit of a problem, so there is a bit of a personal issue about that!
 So I've understood that, I can just put that on one side.
 But yeah, I will keep bringing things back to me.
 I always relate experience to me personally"

-Me - "They were not unpleasant but they missed the point, and that is unfair for clients"
+Me - "They were not unpleasant (therapists or therapies) but they missed the point, and that is unfair for clients"

-Well, no!
-They simply didn't ask me for my ideas or my understanding of how I managed not to break!
+He says, that I must have seen it done the 'other way?
+But the answer is, no. They offered theory, but they believed in it!
+They didn't ask me what I was doing right, or rather, how I was coping!
+Or how I was not coping and yet still functioning enough to get out of the house!
 They listened, but listened to what?
 Their bias was on 'deficit', 'struggle', 'pain'.
 With the assumption that if I patched my 'childhood deficits, I wouldn't be stressed about being on the receiving end of life threatening violence.

 Truly, it would have been better to have spent that money speaking to a Wim Hof instructor